OPROSVOs/frensync/SETUP.md

 ### I'm getting an error popup from "Windows Script Host" throwing an "Microsoft JScript compilation error"
 Don't download the .js file.
 Get an userscript extension first and then click on the frensync.js to install it in the extension.

+### The extension throws an error: localstorage get failed / localstorage access denied / ns-error-file-corrupted / NS_ERROR_FAILURE
+When pressing F12 there is NS_ERROR_FAILURE all over in the console.
+That means that the extension can't access its own settings to store the name and checkboxes.
+This is due to an **corrupted browser profile** which crashes some api calls from the extension.
+Either run checkdisk/chkdsk on the drive or delete the broken profile.
+You also might want to keep an eye on that drive as it might be broken soon.
+A quick fix is Settings -> Privacy -> Delete cookies and website data

 ### Things don't work / Kittens are dying